abhaytaras7/nerd-fonts/readme.md

-If you think you can add something new then do it , I'm too lazy to make contribution guide and COC/
+If you think you can add something new then do it , I'm too lazy to make contribution guide and COC 🫰🏻